stoplightio/elements/CONTRIBUTING.md

 The aim should never be to write tests for the sake of writing tests.

-For Stoplight, the goal of testing is **to give developers confidence** when making changes to the codebase when they are adding new features, cleaning up tech debt, or fixing bugs.
+For Stoplight, the goal of testing is **to give developers confidence** when making changes to the codebase when they're adding new features, cleaning up tech debt, or fixing bugs.

-Well-written tests also **saves time** when authoring or reviewing PRs as you don't have to run through hundreds of test cases manually to verify everything still works as intended.
+Well-written tests also **save time** when authoring or reviewing PRs as you don't have to run through hundreds of test cases manually to verify everything still works as intended.
 On the other hand, **badly written tests** that depend on the implementation need to be changed any time the implementation changes, **causing frustration and unnecessary work**, while barely adding any value.

-To achieve high quality tests, **please follow the following principles**:
+To achieve high-quality tests, **follow these principles**:
 - Always test the **behavior** of a component, not the implementation.
     - Tests that use *Jest snapshots* almost always violate this.
 (Except maybe when you are testing an AST parser, a linter, or similar.)